-As I explained earlier, we’re not buying CDs from RIAA distributors/producers.
-Right now in fact, we’re not buyiing CDs at all.
-We want to be able to use our CDs where we want, and how we want, including making personal copies.
-We also want the artists to be paid.
+As I explained earlier, I’m not buying CDs from RIAA distributors/producers.
+Right now in fact, I’m not buying CDs at all.
+I want to be able to use my CDs where I want, and how I want, including making personal copies.
+I also want the artists to be paid.
 Right now, they frequently aren’t.

 First of all, in case you’ve forgotten about it, or never read it, here’s Courtney Love talking about the corrupt nature of the biz, and how the real pirates are involved in the recording industry.
 You really need to read the whole piece—it’s intelligent, facutual and thought provoking.
 Ms. Love points out that “The system’s set up so almost nobody gets paid,” and talks about how “work for hire” with regard means that record companies, thanks to RIAA buying Congress, can own copyright in perpetuity.
 As she points out (the links are mine):

 Last November, a Congressional aide named Mitch Glazier, with the support of the RIAA, added a “technical amendment” to a bill that defined recorded music as “works for hire” under the 1978 Copyright Act.